Let’s be honest, how many of you actually woke up one morning during their search for a new, or first instrument and ever thought…

 Many players — including professional ones — tend to overlook ligatures… UNTIL they try a good one.

-Because, at first glance, they really just look like a small piece of hardware meant to hold the reed against the mouthpiece.
+Because, at first glance, they really just look like a small piece of metal meant to hold the reed against the mouthpiece.

-And although the difference might not be extremely obvious for the listener, it is quite clear for the player.
+And although the difference might not be extremely obvious for the listener, it is quite obvious for the player.

-And most players say they really feel a significant improvement in their tone an sound when using a better ligature than the stock one.
+In fact MOST players say they really feel a significant improvement in their tone and sound when using a better ligature than the stock one that comes with their clarinet.

 So ligatures mainly have 3 varying factors: